 The Audio Column: The right column outlines all audio elements.
 Like the visual column, list your audio elements in order with their time length.
 Audio elements can include:

 Step 2: Outline a Simple Story

-While feature films are usually between 75 and 210 minutes long, TV commercials are only 30, 60, or 90 seconds.
+While feature films are usually between 75 and 210 minutes long, TV commercials are only 30, 60, or 90 seconds (even shorter for social media ads).
 Due to the time limit alone, there isn’t room to try and execute a complicated story with multiple twists and turns.
 In a television commercial, simple stories are most effective.
 Before you start writing, think of a clear beginning, middle, and end of your script.

 Beginning: Capture the audience with an emotional reaction

 To hook potential customers with your TV ad, you must elicit an emotional reaction in your target audience.
 Let’s take a look at an example.

 Solving Problems With Emotional Responses: Example

 Perhaps you’re writing a TV commercial script for a video chatting app, and your target audience is parents of college students.
 The problem, or pain point, is that the parents miss their children terribly, which brings about the emotional response of sadness or longing.
 The introduction of the video chatting app solves their problem by allowing face-to-face communication with their children, eliciting happiness.

 Think about the most memorable commercials you’ve seen.
 Effective TV commercials establish a tone of voice consistent with the client’s brand.
 As a scriptwriter, you are allowed to be creative.
 However, keep in mind that certain tones align best with certain products or companies.